rdegges/rdegges-blog/articles/2015/finding-your-passion.md

-Title: Finding Your Passion
-Date: 2015-01-20
-Tags: personal development
+---
+title: "Finding Your Passion"
+date: "2015-01-20"
+tags: ["personal development"]
+slug: "finding-your-passion"
-Summary: How do you find that thing you were meant to do?
+description: "How do you find that thing you were meant to do?
 The thing that you love spending your time on?
-Your passion?
+Your passion?"
+---

 ![Soul Inside Sketch][]